AntonioTorres23/OpenGL_Notes/Parallax Mapping.md

 ![[Pasted image 20251113143830.png]]

 A problem with displacing vertices this way is that a plane needs to contain a huge amount of triangles to get a realistic displacement, otherwise the displacement looks too blocky.
 As each flat surface may then require over 10000 vertices.
-What if we could somehow achieve similar realism
+What if we could somehow achieve similar realism without the need of extra vertices?
+In fact, what if I were to tell you that the previously shown displaced surface is actually rendered with only 2 triangles.
+This brick surface show is rendered with **parallax mapping**